 If a levy is placed on your bank account, the levy attaches funds that have cleared and are available for withdrawal, up to the amount of the levy.
 The bank must wait, however, until 21 days after a levy is received before sending the money to the government.
-The holding period allows you time to resolve any dispute about account ownership or get professional advice on your situation.
+The holding period allows you time to get professional tax help involved.
+IF you are levied, HIRE AN EXPERT that day because each passing day diminishes the chance you will get a penny back.
+21 days go fast when dealing with government bureaucracies.
 After 21 days, the bank must send the money, plus, if applicable, any interest earned on that amount.

 State Bank Levies

 Many states are aggressive issuing bank levies.
 Perhaps the most notorious state taxing agency is the California Franchise Tax Board.
 You can read more about Franchise Tax Board Bank Levies and Franchise Tax Board levy laws.

 California aside, all states wield this power and they like to keep it once they have it.
 If you get levied, HIRE A TAX PROFESSIONAL THAT VERY DAY.
 Most tax problems are created or made worse by delay.
 We have yet to see a tax problem helped by delay or procrastination.

 Getting IRS and State Bank Levy Help